A Quick Look At Creating The IIoT

 Connecting the Edge

 Not only can these advanced controllers interface to a wide variety of edge device signal types, they have the processing power to make logical decisions, scale the data, perform calculations, store the data or push it to upper level databases.
-The Productivity series advanced controllers have the capability to handle signal types from a large number of edge devices including:
+For example, the Productivity series advanced controllers have the capability to handle signal types from a large number of edge devices including:

 - Discrete Sensors